What is Lean?

 The Pillars of Lean: Continuous Improvement and Respect for People

 The two pillars of Lean are continuous improvement and respect for people.
-When used correctly, these guiding principles inform smarter decision making and guiding organizations toward becoming healthier, more productive systems.
+When used correctly, these guiding principles inform smarter decision making and guide organizations toward becoming healthier, more productive systems.

 Continuous improvement is a method for identifying opportunities for streamlining work and reducing waste in order to improve the speed and quality of value delivery.
 Working to constantly improve is the best way to reduce waste in any organization.
 Examples of waste in knowledge work are: wait times between the steps in a process, context switching, rework, and excessive planning.
 Eliminating these types of waste through continuous improvement allows organizations to work more efficiently, reducing wasted time and effort while improving the speed of value delivery.